bernaferrari/color-studio/README.md

 At the other hand listening directly really hurts code sharing between multiple apps.
 Each app I have got different Blocs.
 At the end, I opted for listening at the root Widgets, and would only listen at the farthest widgets if multiple widgets had to be changed for no benefit at all.

 ### iOS
-I am currently still thinking if it is worth adding this project to the App Store.
+The app works perfectly in iPhone and iPad.
+I am, however, still reluctant if App Store is worth.
 Apple charges $100 a year and I'm not sure if there is enough demand to justify its presence there.
 If you are an iPhone/iPad user, feel free to open an issue, [email me](mailto:bernaferrari2@gmail.com) or [contribute with money](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=bernaferrari2%40gmail.com).

 ## Screenshots
 | Main | Main Screen | Color Blindness | About |